Skip to main content

 Aromatics

-The aromatic group is exemplified by benzene (which used to be a commonly used solvent on the organic lab, but which was shown to be carcinogenic), and naphthalene, a compound with a distinctive ‘mothball’ smell.
-Aromatic groups are planar (flat) ring structures, with conjugated pi bonding with 4n+2 pi electrons.
-Given the stability of aromatic groups due to delocalization of the pi electrons, these groups are widespread in nature.
+The aromatic group is exemplified by benzene and naphthalene, a compound with a distinctive ‘mothball’ smell.
+Aromatic groups are planar (flat) ring structures with conjugated pi bonding with 4n+2 pi electrons.
+Given the stability of aromatic groups due to the delocalization of the pi electrons, these groups are widespread.

 Alkyl Halides

 When the carbon of an alkane is bonded to one or more halogens, the group is referred to as an alkyl halide or haloalkane.
-Chloroform is a useful solvent in the laboratory, and was one of the earlier anesthetic drugs used in surgery.
-Chlorodifluoromethane was used as a refrigerant and in aerosol sprays until the late twentieth century, but its use was discontinued after it was found to have harmful effects on the ozone layer.
+Chloroform is a valuable solvent in the laboratory and was one of the earlier anesthetic drugs used in surgery.
+Chlorodifluoromethane was used as a refrigerant and in aerosol sprays until the late twentieth century.
+Still, its use was discontinued after it was found to have harmful effects on the ozone layer.
 Bromoethane is a simple alkyl halide often used in organic synthesis.
-Alkyl halides groups are quite rare in biomolecules.
+Alkyl halide groups are quite rare in biomolecules.

 Alcohols, Phenols, and Thiols

 In the alcohol functional group, a carbon is single-bonded to an OH group (the OH group, when it is part of a larger molecule, is referred to as a hydroxyl group).
-Except for methanol, all alcohols can be classified as primary, secondary, or tertiary.
-In a primary alcohol, the carbon bonded to the OH group is also bonded to only one other carbon.
-In secondary and tertiary alcohols, the carbon is bonded to two or three other carbons, respectively.
+All alcohols can be classified as primary, secondary, or tertiary.
+In primary alcohols, the carbon bonded to the OH group is also bonded to only one other carbon.
+The carbon is bonded to two or three other carbons in secondary and tertiary alcohols.
 When the hydroxyl group is directly attached to an aromatic ring, the resulting group is called a phenol.
 The sulfur analog of an alcohol is called a thiol (from the Greek thio, for sulfur).

 Note that the definition of a phenol states that the hydroxyl oxygen must be directly attached to one of the carbons of the aromatic ring.
 The compound below, therefore, is not a phenol – it is a primary alcohol.